sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - Single ignition coil; MEGA #36 IGN to the ICM, Ignition Control Module; refer to amplifiers
 - The ignition signal (VR conditioned) Golf ICM gets actuated by ignition signal; spark event to distributor
 - Distributor spark to spark plug

-You got it?!
-If not, you can read on in-depth to learn more.

 **Tuner Studio settings**